Brujupeek1997/GuidanceAR/README.md

 All changes will be documented here.

+## [0.6.0] - 2025-01-14
+### 🚀 New Additions

+Made some progress about server and android app:
+- server works on PC, it retrieves, uses YOLO trained model, process images from phone correctly (see video 1)
+- On unity the connection side works good.
+Features:
+  1. checking if connected to the server, if not it trys to reconnect
+  2. Capture button sends image key-frame to the server to be processed
+  3. it is pretty smooth, so no lag in AR or overall app

+### 🎯 **TODO**:
+- !!
+I am working on displaying the **bboxes** in AR mode in real time.
+Did not managed yet to do it.
+But the server process correctly the lego bricks + **the navigating arrow** !!

+- I will make the UI elements more beautiful and modern at the end.

+- Adding more training data (different objects)

+**Here are the videos took at the same time on server and on phone:**

+---

 ## [0.5.0] - 2025-01-03

 A recording that I did while testing yolo11n how it detects all lego pieces from a mini set:

 https://github.com/user-attachments/assets/0e53a605-6893-4635-b5f6-1af7f184294b

 ---